Vigneshwarie/thedocchopper/README.md

 # thedocchopper

+## Description
-An app that chunks documents and stores them in MongoDB
+thedocchopper chunks the given document and stores them in the MongoDB Atlas database.